Our Tests

 • Properly package the sample and ship at ambient temperature in a timely fashion

-• Includes all instructions, necessary components, and pre-paid return mailer
+• Includes all instructions, necessary components, and a pre-paid return mailer

 • Isolates total RNA from plasma or serum (DNA is degraded)